Atrociously/stilts/book/src/language/inheritance_expressions.md

 {% end %}
 ```

+The `{% super() %}` expression is a special expression which
+can only be used inside blocks which allows the child template to bring back the content
+of the parent block.
+If *super* is not called the content within the block defined by the
+parent is completely overriden by the child template.

 ### Output
-This is what the output of rendering the child template would look like
+This is what the output of rendering the child template would look like.
+Since the child
+template used the *super* expression in the `head` block the content of the parent template
+was preserved while rendering the child.

 ```html
 <!DOCTYPE html>
 <html lang="en">